christian-vigh/wake/WAKE.HELP.md

 The math functions allow to perform basic mathematical operations.

+### $(= expression) ###

+Evaluates the specified infix expression.
+This feature uses my expression evaluator package ([https://github.com/christian-vigh/eval](https://github.com/christian-vigh/eval "Expression evaluator package")).

+You will have a comprehensive documentation on expression syntax [here](https://github.com/christian-vigh/eval/blob/master/README.md "View the expression syntax help file").

+Of course, this feature make all the other math functions implemented in *wake* kind of useless

 ### $(<+> *value1*, *value2* [,.., *valuen*]) ###

 Computes the addition of two or more values.